hjpbarcelos/gd-wrapper/README.md

 ### Applying actions over images

-Actions are applied to images in a cascading fashion, that is, performed actions are cumulative: if you crop an image an then resize it, you will be resizing the cropped version of the image.
+Actions are applied to images in a cascading fashion, that is, performed actions are cumulative: if you crop an image and then resize it, you will be resizing the cropped version of the image.

 #### Resize